-Speaking of the creation of Prada Marfa, which has become something of a “must visit” spot in Texas, Michael Elmgreen recently said he and his partner did not anticipate that it would be the subject of such fan fury: “No one there for the opening … There were just some ranchers that were there and five friends from New York!”
-Since, it has welcomed guests that range from Beyoncé and the guys of Chromeo to the editors of Vogue and a number of unnamed brands who wanted to use it as a background for ad campaigns (something the artists do not permit).
+Speaking of the creation of Prada Marfa, which has become something of a “must visit” spot in Texas, Elmgreen has said he and his partner did not anticipate that it would be the subject of such fan fury: “No one was there for the opening … There were just some ranchers that were there and five friends from New York!”
+Since then, it has welcomed guests that range from Beyoncé to mega-influencer Chiara Ferragni and the editors of Vogue, as well as a number of unnamed brands that wanted to use it as a background for ad campaigns (something the Elmgreen and Dragset do not permit).

 As for why Elmgreen and Dragset decided to set up shop in the middle of the desert in Texas, Elmgreen said: “It was something we came up with because we thought, how would these shops for luxury goods actually look if they were taken out of their normal context, being in Mayfair, or Paris, or Milano.
 How would they look if you totally isolate them – almost like a U.F.O. dumped down in the middle of nowhere?”

-As Prada Marfa turns ten, it is not without much a-do, especially since its existence has been subject to termination in the past decade.
+It was not all that long ago that the fate of Prada Marfa was in question, though.
 You may recall that in September 2013, the faux store/permanent installation was classified by the Texas Department of Transportation as an “illegal outdoor advertising sign."
-Turns out, the Prada logo on the "store" was held to be in violation of the 1965 Highway Beautification Act, which prohibits advertising on unlicensed land bordering federal highway U.S. 90 and requires an advertisers to have a permit.
-(The artists never obtained a permit because they "reject the idea that their installation is an advertisement," claiming: “There’s a difference between being commissioned by a company to do something for them and using their logo, and using their logo on your own.").
+The Department of Transportation held that Prada logo on the "store" was in violation of the 1965 Highway Beautification Act, which prohibits advertising on unlicensed land bordering federal highway U.S. 90 and requires advertisers to have a permit.

-The 2013 Prada Marfa dispute joined the art-versus-advertising debate that had been underway in Marfa since that June, when Playboy Enterprises planted its own installation on the same highway, just a mile northwest of town.
 The Playboy piece consisted of a 1972 Dodge Charger on top of a box in front of a forty-foot neon Playboy bunny sign, and was designed by the artist Richard Phillips for Playboy (and was paid for by Playboy).
-The Texas Department of Transportation subsequently ordered Playboy to remove its sign, giving the Beverly Hill-based global media and lifestyle company a month to disassemble it.
+Despite push back from Playboy as to the status of the sign, the Texas Department of Transportation ultimately ordered Playboy to remove it, giving the Beverly Hills-based global media and lifestyle company a month to disassemble it.